 Pesaro is a town of about 100 thousands people on the northern adriatic coast of Italy.
 Its Public Administration has been facing lots of critics from Free/Open Source software supporters because, in the last five years, it changed twice the same, important part of its ICT infrastructure.
 Both those changes bring consequences and open issues, both for the critics and for Pesaro, that have had little or no coverage at all so far, especially outside Italy (1).
 Continue reading Microsoft vs OpenOffice in Pesaro: first, let’s recap

 Today, while cleaning up old backups, I found a text file named as this post, which I saved on November 17th, 2000, but never used.
 Cannot remember what I was planning to do with it, but here it goes.
-A bit naive, surely dated (just look at which companies I was suggesting to go for help…) but still interesting, considering how things stand today.
+A bit naive, surely dated (just look at which Free Software companies I was suggesting to go for help…) but still interesting, considering how things stand today.
 Here it goes, unchanged: Continue reading The Free Software (icon) that we need the most.
 Fifteen years ago

 Twelve (TWELVE!!!) years ago I asked OpenOffice users “Are you advocating OO correctly”.
 Six years ago I said the same things in a different format.
 A couple of weeks ago, I came across a perfect proof that that kind of advocay IS right, but so far has been never practiced enough.
 Continue reading Shall we waste twelve more years promoting Free office suites instead of open office formats?